frankframework/frank-manual/docs/source/testing/larva/services.rst

 #.
 Create file ``Frank2Manual/tests/hermesBridge/scenario01/conscienceAddressRequest.xml``.
 Fill it with the example Conscience address request you can find in subsection :ref:`testingLarvaStubbing`.

 You have seen all Larva syntax you need to finish your test.
 You need to write message 3, the response to "Frank2Hermes" that is the Conscience-formatted address.
 The writing has to be done by service ``stub.conscience``.
-Finally need to read message 4, the Hermes-formatted address, comparing it with the address you expect.
+Finally your test needs to read message 4, the Hermes-formatted address, comparing it with the address you expect.
 Please continue as follows:

 12. Create file ``Frank2Manual/tests/hermesBridge/scenario01/conscienceAddress.xml``.
 Fill it with the example of a Conscience address.
 #.
-Create file ``Frank2Manual/tests/hermesBridge/scenario01/hermesAddressRequest.xml``.
+Create file ``Frank2Manual/tests/hermesBridge/scenario01/hermesAddress.xml``.
 Fill it with the example of a Hermes address.
 #.
 Finish ``scenario01.properties`` as shown:

     .. include:: ../../snippets/Frank2Hermes/v550/scenario01Complete.txt